Twenty57/xero-oauth2-tokens-site/README.md

 ## Source code

 This repo contains the web site.
 The API runs on [Linx](https://linx.software) and the Linx solution can be found at https://github.com/Twenty57/xero-oauth2-tokens-api

+## Live version

+A live version of this is available at https://xerotokengenerator.z16.web.core.windows.net/.